3snowp7im/blog.ultra240.net/_posts/2021-11-21-respecting-boundaries.md

 from the outside.
 The nature of electrostatic forces prevents the particles that you consist of from slipping in-between the particles that make up the floor, despite gravity's constant effort to pull you together.
-Conveniently, the physics in our observable universe have a way keeping solids such as yourself within the bounds of other solids.
+Conveniently, the physics in our observable universe have a way of keeping solids such as yourself within the bounds of other solids.

 Not all boundaries must be physical.
 Traditional sports define an area of play